JoakimOL/Ttm4135-compendium/src/03-blockciphermodes.md

 - randomised.
 - Padding not required.
 - Errors occur in specific bits of the current block
-- both parallell encryption and decryption
+- both parallel encryption and decryption
 - Variable, nonce, which must be unique

 Good for accessing specific plaintext blocks without decrypting the whole stream.